minhlebbs20-afk/MIS-311/README.md

       Click Close & Load to push the clean table to a new worksheet.

-      Go to Data -> Data Analysis -> Select Descriptive Statistics with to export summary statistics with Label in first row
+      Go to Data -> Data Analysis -> Select Descriptive Statistics with Input Range ($C$1:$D$200) -> Click Label in first row and Summary Statistics (95%) -> Click Ok

+   7. Make Scatter Chart

+   Highlight all rows including both columns of Average Monthly Income and Cost of Living -> Click Insert and choose Scatter Chart in Recommended Charts